ets-labs/python-dependency-injector/README.rst

 What does the Dependency Injector do?
 -------------------------------------

-With the dependency injection pattern objects lose the responsibility of assembling the dependencies.
+With the dependency injection pattern objects loose the responsibility of assembling the dependencies.
 The ``Dependency Injector`` absorbs that responsibility.

 ``Dependency Injector`` helps to assemble the objects.